quasarframework/quasar/ui/test/cypress/README.md

 # run tests in watch mode with visual feedback one component at a time
 # use when developing
 yarn test:component
+# run the build script, then run the tests
+# run it locally before pushing the branch and creating a PR
+yarn test:component:ci

+# ---
+# manual steps, you may need them when building the package once and running multiple tests suite on it

-# build the package to be able to run the tests
+# build the package, to be able to run the tests
 yarn test:build
-# execute all tests without visual feedback
+# execute all tests without visual feedback, using the previously generated bundle
-# run it locally before pushing the branch and creating a PR
 yarn test:component:run
-# run the build script, then run the tests
-yarn test:component:ci
 ```

 ## Component test setup